Shawfield Stadium: Notable matches

 The stadium hosted four Scottish Football League XI representative matches: in 1911 versus the Southern League, 1921 versus the Irish League XI, and 1954 and 1956 versus the League of Ireland XI; the Scottish side won all four matches.

 The venue also hosted the annual Glasgow vs Sheffield Inter-City match in 1901, 1954, and 1956.
 Both Harry Haddock and Tommy Ring played in the two latter matches, with Ring scoring in both.

-The ground has hosted many other representative matches, including the benefit match for the Players Union between a Scottish XI and English XI in 1914, the Scotland XI vs British Army international trial, the Scotland under-23 against Auld Enemy and then tenants Clyde, A Scotland Junior XI vs Scotland 2nd XI was played in 1961.
+The ground hosted various representative matches, including the benefit match for the Players Union between a Scottish XI and English XI in 1914, the Scotland XI vs British Army international trial, the Scotland under-23 against Auld Enemy and then tenants Clyde, A Scotland Junior XI vs Scotland 2nd XI was played in 1961.

 It also hosted three Scottish Junior Cup Finals, in 1909, 1942 and 1943 (two of these went to a replay, held elsewhere).
 It annually hosted the (Evening Times Trophy) Central Junior League Final between 1944 and 1964.
 Additionally, it held the 1953 Central League Cup final, with Ashfield beating 2–1 Kilsyth Rangers.

 Rutherglen Ladies, one of the leading women's association football teams in Britain in the 1920s and 30s (when they were officially banned from participating in the sport) played several exhibition matches at Shawfield.

 Speedway

-The Glasgow Tigers, returning to their home city in 1988 after a year's exile in Workington, became the new tenants after Clyde FC.
+The Glasgow Tigers returned to their home city in 1988 after racing in Workington for one season.
 The Tigers raced there for a decade, apart from the 1996 season when they were temporarily in abeyance and replaced by the ill-fated Scottish Monarchs who had a team but no track due to the closure of Powderhall.
 When the venue opened, the racing could be viewed from two straights and the third and fourth bends but over the years the viewing area was reduced to a small part of the stadium in front of the stand.
 They departed to Ashfield Stadium ahead of the 1999 season.

 Other sports

 Benny Lynch, the first Scottish boxing world champion, had his first title defence and the first world championship match held in Scotland at Shawfield on October 13, 1937.
-A convincing win over Peter Kane saw Lynch retain his flyweight title in front of 40,000 spectators.
+Lynch retained his flyweight title after defeating Peter Kane in front of 40,000 spectators.